 As a small business owner, you have no doubt spent an equally ample amount of time figuring out the perfect pricing for your products.
 But have you also thought about the cost of delivering your product to the customer?
 Shipping for small business can be confusing at first.
 But, with some research and a little bit of advice, you can nail it.
 So how do you ship products for your small business?
 We have the answers.

 Editor’s note: Thinking about opening an online store for your small business?
-Check out GoDaddy’s Websites + Marketing Ecommerce to get started for free.
+Check out GoDaddy’s ecommerce store builder to get started for free.

 The basics of shipping for small business